David Woiwod: Career

-In July 2020, Woiwod left Sunrise after being appointed US correspondent on Seven News.
-He was later promoted to US bureau chief in May 2023, after Ashlee Mullany relocated to Europe.
+In July 2020, Woiwod departed Sunrise after being appointed Seven News US correspondent.
+Based in the network’s Los Angeles bureau, he reported on major American political, social and cultural events for Seven’s news programs.
+He was promoted to US bureau chief in May 2023 following the relocation of then‑chief Ashlee Mullany to Europe.

-In December 2024, Woiwod was appointed co-host of Weekend Sunrise, following the departure of Matt Doran.
+In December 2024, Woiwod was announced as the new co‑host of Weekend Sunrise, succeeding Matt Doran.
 He commenced in the role on 14 December 2024.
-He is also a fill-in for Matt Shirvington on Sunrise.
+Alongside his weekend presenting duties, he also serves as an occasional fill‑in for Matt Shirvington on Sunrise.